ApiLogicServer/Docs/docs/Sample-Integration.md

 * **Message-Based Integration** to decouple internal systems by reducing dependencies that all systems must always be running

-We have also illustrated some technologies noted in the **Ideal** column:
+We have also illustrated several technologies noted in the **Ideal** column:

 | Requirement | Poor Practice | Good Practice | Best Practice | **Ideal**
 | :--- |:---|:---|:---|:---|